bertofurth/motion/README.md

 Motion with "Just in Time" Rotation
 ===================================

-TLDNR : These proposed changes can save up to about 15% CPU load in the idle state when 90 or 270 degree rotation is applied for images.
+TLDNR : These proposed changes can save up to around 18% CPU load in the idle state when 90 or 270 degree rotation is applied for images.